 Exercise is like a drug – getting the right dose for the right person is important.
 We rely on your help and feedback to determine the right dose for you.

 There are several health conditions that benefit from exercise rehabilitation such as osteoporosis, cardiovascular disease, poor balance, diabetes, chronic fatigue, mental health, and pain conditions.

 Nearly all pain problems can benefit from exercise rehabilitation.
 These include back pain, neck pain, joint pain, arthritis, muscle and tendon pain and fibromyalgia.
 We take the view that the only pain problem that benefits from relative rest is a broken bone or acutely damaged structure.
 Graduated movement of pain sensitive structures is important for their health.
 Exercise has been shown to relieve pain and increase function in all muscle, joint, spine and nerve pain conditions (both acute or chronic).
 Current research shows that even acute sprains and strains recover faster with the right kind of graded exercise.

 While exercise may result in an increase in symptoms such as pain or fatigue in the short term (for example with joint arthritis, nerve pain or fibromyalgia) – it is important to understand that it is not harmful or dangerous.
 Some pain conditions are related to high levels of tissue sensitivity resulting in pain responses to low levels of movement and activity.
 In these situations, it’s important that we determine the right dose of exercise for you and slowly build this up.

 Exercise is not always about making your muscles work harder.
-For many conditions such as chronic pain, mental and pelvic health, exercises may involve learning how to relax your muscles and improve your mobility.
+For many conditions such as chronic pain and mental, exercises may involve learning how to relax your muscles and improve your mobility.